Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/4-WebApp-your-API/4-3-AnyOrg/Readme.md

    > Other ways of running the scripts are described in [App Creation Scripts](./AppCreationScripts/AppCreationScripts.md)
    > The scripts also provide a guide to automated application registration, configuration and removal which can help in your CI/CD scenarios.

+   > ***Inside TodoListService/appsettings.json, find the app key 'AllowedTenants' and add your tenant (for which you've registered the application).
+You can add as many tenants as you wish into this array and all of them will have access to the Web API***.

 </details>

 Follow the steps below to manually walk through the steps to register and configure the applications in the Azure portal.